FilmColors/VIAN/_docs/source/color_concepts/Color_Concepts.rst

    Color Histogram of a bright screenshot, visualized in the Inspector.

-As can be seen in the histogram (and the screenshot as well, in this case), there are many pixels that have yellowish color properties --- in this picture those come from mainly from the sand in the background --- and there are also spikes for pink and red color tons --- from the dress of the woman.
+As can be seen in the Histogram (and the screenshot as well, in this case), there are many pixels that have yellowish color properties --- in this picture those come from mainly from the sand in the background --- and there are also spikes for pink and red color tons --- from the dress of the woman.
-However, it has to be noted, that this is strictly speaking not visible from the histogram itself, it merely tells us that there are many yellowish pixels in the image, but it does not convey information as how these pixels are arranged in the picture.
+However, it has to be noted, that this is strictly speaking not visible from the Histogram itself, it merely tells us that there are many yellowish pixels in the image, but it does not convey information as how these pixels are arranged in the picture.
-In fact ANY arrangement of the pixels in the original image (also completely random ones) would have the same histogram.
+In fact ANY arrangement of the pixels in the original image (also completely random ones) would have the same Histogram.

-Therefore, the histogram is not an analysis that conveys too much information for color analysis.
+Therefore, the Histogram is not an analysis that conveys too much information for color analysis.

-The

 -------------
 Color Palette